 Anthropologists, along with archaeologists, study human beings.
 They look at our origin, development, and behavior.

 There are three main types of anthropologists: cultural, physical, and linguistic.
 A cultural anthropologist studies groups' customs, social structures, and cultures.
 A physical or biological anthropologist does research on the evolution of humans.
 A linguistic anthropologist specializes in communication among people.

-According to the Occupational Outlook Handbook by the Bureau of Labor Statistics, there were just over 7,600 anthropologists and archaeologists in 2016.
-Research organizations, museums, colleges and universities and the federal government employed many of them.
-Others worked for local governments and private consulting firms.
+Research organizations, museums, colleges and universities and the federal government employ many anthropologists.
+Some work for local governments and private consulting firms.